opencog/link-grammar/link-grammar/dict-atomese/README.md

 * Policy agents.
 This module (link-grammar) attaches to a server that implements the desired policy (which is a write-through from network to disk storage).
-Ths solves both problems above, as the policy agent knows wha to do, and it knows how to resolve conflicts that link-grammar might not even be aware of.
+This solves both problems above, as the policy agent knows what to do, and it knows how to resolve conflicts that link-grammar might not even be aware of.

 ### Restarts